Community and Activism

 • Women in Public Service: A day of panels and workshops by, about, and for women in public service careers, sponsored by Virginia Law Women, that culminates in a networking reception drawing prominent UVA Law public service alumnae.

-• Public Service On-Grounds Interviews: One of three annual on-campus interview sessions hosted by the Public Service Center each February, drawing 30-40 public service organizations to UVA Law to interview students for internships and jobs.
+• Public Service Interviews: One of three annual interview sessions hosted by the Public Service Center each February, drawing dozens of public service organizations to UVA Law to interview students for internships and jobs.

 • PILA Auction: A live auction held each fall by PILA that raises a significant amount of money for PILA summer internship grants and provides one of the Law School’s most popular student events of the year.